 First of all, I wish you an excellent year, hoping that this one will be the best you've had so far.
 May it be filled with money, alcohol and orgasms (in the order of your choice).
 Besides, don't bother making any good resolutions.
 Keep smoking, don't exercise, and dig your bank overdraft; World War III will break out faster than the ice cap.

 A few days before New Year's Eve, some people thought it would be useful to offer us an Instagram compilation of their best 2019 moments.
-While I don't really care about my friends' vacation photos, or stories proving their complete lack of dignity after a few drinks — birds of a feather flock together? —, it is indeed time for a retrospective.
+While I don't really care about my friends' vacation photos, or stories proving their complete lack of modesty after a few drinks — birds of a feather flock together? —, it is indeed time for a retrospective.

 More than a new year, we are entering a new decade, marking the beginning of a new life cycle for fashion.
 On this occasion, we take a look at ten key events that have shaped the last ten years, from the catwalks to our wardrobe.
 I would have prepared an interactive timeline for you, but I'm not a graphic designer.